-Check out the review of the Avatar thrill ride.
-The Flight of Passage ride at Disney’s Pandora, World of Avatar is phenomenal.
+We have an absolute favorite attraction: the Avatar thrill ride.
+The Flight of Passage ride is phenomenal.
 I recommend everyone experience this ride.
-The review is by a guest blogger (my brother-in-law) and gives details about what to expect.
-Flight of Passage provides an amazing senory experience, but there are som important considerations for those with autism.
+The Pandora World of Avatar Flight of Passage review is by a guest blogger (my brother-in-law) and gives details about what to expect.
+Flight of Passage provides an amazing sensory experience, but there are some important considerations for those with autism.

+While our children are our entire world, sometimes relaxing with a cold one is nice.
 Are you an adult looking to drink?
-While our children are our entire world, sometimes it’s nice to relax with a cold one.
-If you’re looking for something a bit more adult in this magical land, we have you covered.
+We have you covered if you’re looking for something a bit more adult in this magical land.
 Enjoy the delectable goodies and cocktails available to buy in Avatar with our review of Pongu Pongu.

-What are your favorite parts of Pandora?
+What is your review of Pandora World of Avatar?
 Do you think it lives up to all the hype?
 Will Walt Disney World be able to keep up the impeccable landscaping?

 Comment below and share your thoughts.